Simon-Truong/design-patternsv2/README.md

 ## Abstract Factory Design Pattern
 Identical to the Factory Method design pattern, except that the factory returns more than one _product_

+## Singleton
+Singleton is a design pattern with the purpose to have one and only one object.
+This can be done with the SimpleSingleton implementation, however, this is **not** thread safe.
+We can make it thread safe with the following implementations:
+- Active Singleton: this implementation is not lazy, it will always have an _instance when it is being reffered
+- Lock Singleton: this singleton uses a lock to keep it thread safe
+- Mutex Singleton: this singleton uses a mutex to keep it thread safe

+Also includes singleton implementation using C#'s Lazy<T> class